ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-02-14-intro-to-wazuh.md

 On the attacker side, Kali Linux is used to simulate attacks on DVWA.
 Kali is loaded with various penetration testing tools like SQLmap, Hydra, and Burp Suite, which help in executing security attacks to evaluate the effectiveness of Wazuh’s monitoring.
 Wazuh detects and alerts on attacks by analyzing web server logs, system logs, and application logs on the Ubuntu VM.

-### **Step 1: Install Wazuh Manager (Ubuntu VM)**
+### **Step 1: Install Wazuh Manager, Dashboard (Ubuntu VM)**
 The Wazuh Manager is the core component responsible for processing data and generating alerts.
-You’ll need a Linux machine (Ubuntu, Debian, or CentOS recommended).
+Wazuh Dashboard allows you to interact using interactive web interface.

 1. Update your system:
    ```bash